madysondesigns/madysondesigns.github.io/about.md

 I'm a designer, a problem solver, a collaborator, and a leader.
 Let's work together.

-{% include figure.html src="betterment-team.jpg" caption="Betterment's design team at work.
-That's me on the left." alt="The Betterment design team at work" %}

 ## What I Do

+I'm most recently at Flatiron Health, where I helped to improve the patient and oncologist experience as well as the designer and developer experience.
+I worked on our Electronic Health Record platform and its corresponding patient-facing health portal to build features that brought patients and oncologists closer together and improve collaboration practice-wide.
+I also founded our Design Systems team and focused on product evangelism, design strategy, scaling, and hiring.

+{% include figure.html src="sarah-flatiron.jpg" caption="Having an engaging conversation about something design-related, probably." alt="Sarah at the Flatiron office" %}

-I'm most recently at Fundera, where I am working on the first digital finance platform for 20k new business owners.
-I am leading design for a cross-functional team that is pioneering user conversion at the same time as doubling revenue for new product markets.
+Before that I was at Fundera, where I worked on the first digital finance platform for 20k new business owners.
+I led design for a cross-functional team tasked with pioneering user conversion at the same time as doubling revenue for new product markets.

-I was previously at Betterment, where I helped to design and build a better financial experience from the ground up.
+Further back I was at Betterment, where I helped to design and build a better financial experience from the ground up.
 I’ve helped the team grow from 12 to over 200, and contributed to growing customers from 10,000 to over 250,000.

-{% include figure.html src="og-bmt-team.jpg" caption="An early Betterment team photo.
-We've come a long way!" alt="An early Betterment team photo" %}

-### Design Director

-I build and lead design teams that create holistic experiences.
-I built and led Betterment’s first team of 4 designers.
-I also led design for two different business lines simultaneously, managing process and creative between stakeholders, and acquiring thousands of clients.

-### Design System Lead

-I pioneered what a shared design system means to Betterment – growing it from a simple color library to managing 200+ components and 30 contributors, most recently powering an entire rebrand project in 6 weeks.

-### Product Designer

-I lead day-to-day product design on an agile team building new features.
-I am involved in roadmapping, strategy, and research, and I drive execution – from experience and visual design to collaborating with engineers.

-### Research Specialist

-I design and manage research to dig into user behavior, from field studies to usability.
-I’m an expert at identifying patterns in how users think and insights in how they feel and turning them into actionable product goals.

-### Software Engineer

-I built features end-to-end across all Betterment applications, from front- end apps to internal tools.
-I managed all WordPress environments and contributed on code reviews, deployments, and infrastructure.

-{% include figure.html src="sarah-old-office.jpg" caption="A typical day of work.
-Definitely not trying to ignore the photographer." alt="TMe, working away" %}
+All along the way, I've done consulting work in UX, design, and branding for clients in healthcare, tech, and small business.

 ## What Drives Me

+{% include figure.html src="flatiron-design.jpg" caption="Sharing a bonding moment with the Flatiron design team" alt="Flatiron Health's design team sharing lunch" %}

 ### Solving Problems